sumanmukherjee03/practice-and-katas/k8s/CKA/13-kubectl-and-jsonpath.README.md

 ### jsonpath

 JSONPath can be used to query data from json or yaml both.
-Remember all results if a jsonpath query are wrapped within a pair of [].
+Remember all results of a jsonpath query are wrapped within a pair of [].
 ```
 $.vehicles.car.color                                # Use the dot notation to query dictionaries and $ represents the root element
 $[0]                                                # Gets the first element of a list